knbknb/virtualdub-mass-deshake/README.md

 *Deshaking video* is a common task for the hobbyist photographer.
 Nearly all sports videos shot on digital cameras,  videos need to be deshaked to make them viewable.
 This repo contains code for helping "prosumers" doing this.

-There are two scripts for mass-deshaking videos on Linux, using the freeware programs wine and  VirtualDub.
+There are two scripts for mass-deshaking videos on the Linux command line, using the freeware programs *wine* and  *VirtualDub*.

 <h3>Requirements:</h3>